|

 to 120 acres.
 The town is largely a creation of the Industrial

-Revolution, -previously it was little more than a single row
+Revolution, -previously it was little more than a single row of

-of cottages, known as "Red Pump Street", and part of the Parish
+cottages, known as "Red Pump Street", and part of the Parish of

-of Stockport.
+Stockport.
 The present name only dates from the 1830s.

-Hyde became a mill town, with the factory of the Sidebothams
+Hyde became a mill town, with the factory of the Sidebothams dominating

-Forest Canal in 1800.
+in 1800.

 The town was a stronghold of the Chartist Movement and its people

 figured largely in the Peterloo Massacre of 1819.
-The Ashton
+The Ashton family

-and wealthy figures in Hyde, and their calico printing works
+in Hyde, and their calico printing works at Newton Bank was a

-at Newton Bank was a major local employer.
-Thomas Ashton Jnr.
+major local employer.
+Thomas Ashton Jnr. was also a prominent

-was also a prominent local Liberal politician, as well as being
+local Liberal politician, as well as being a determined industrialist

-a determined industrialist who was much respected by his workers.
+who was much respected by his workers.

-During the so-called "Cotton Famine" of 1861-65, he kept his
+During the so-called "Cotton Famine" of 1861-65, he kept his mills

-Hyde has seen considerable housing development, modernisation
+has seen considerable housing development, modernisation and growth,

-distinction is the renowned Hyde Seal Water Polo Team, who from
+the renowned Hyde Seal Water Polo Team, who from 1904-1914 were

-1904-1914 were three times world champions.
+three times world champions.

 Mossley